Cracking the Code: What Investors Truly Want in Early-Stage Startups

 How to Answer:

 Discuss the skills and expertise of your team members, highlighting pivotal strengths and how they align with your business needs.
-Display any prior successes or experience in executing similar projects.
+Showcase any prior successes or experience in executing similar projects.

 Transparency is pivotal in building trust with investors.
 Every business has risks, and investors need to know what those risks are and how you plan to soften them.